 What is the main challenge in global mobile game marketing?

-User quality is a key concern.
-Acquiring players who download games for genuine interest rather than rewards leads to higher retention, longer play sessions, and stronger monetization.
+User quality is the key concern.
+Acquiring players who download games out of genuine interest rather than for rewards leads to higher retention, longer play sessions, and stronger monetization.

 How can developers improve retention through community-based campaigns?